 Buildings where the 99.6 percent design heating temperature is not less than 50⁰F (10°C)

 C405.17.1.3 Additional space heating electric infrastructure sizing.
-Electric infrastructure for future electric space heating equipment shall be sized to accommodate at least one of the following:
+Electric infrastructure for future electric space heating equipment shall be sized to accommodate not less than one of the following:

 1. An electrical capacity not less than the nameplate space heating combustion equipment heating capacity multiplied by the value in Table C405.17.1(1) as shown in equation below based on the climate zone and building occupancy group served by the space heating equipment.
 Where the space heating equipment serves multiple occupancies, the values in Table C405.17.1(1) shall be weighted by the gross floor area of each occupancy served by the space heating equipment and multiplied by the space heating combustion equipment heating capacity, or